 With 150,000 or so attendees all heading to the same place at the same time, it’s a whole ordeal.
 Luckily, this ain’t our first rodeo.
 Er, horse race.

-The city has set up a fantastic public transit solution to help move the crowds on buses.
-There are also lots of tricks to get to and from Louisville from out of town, avoid taking transit altogether, and – if you must – driving your own car to Churchill Downs.
+The city has set up a fantastic public transit solution to help move the crowds on buses, including a fleet of chartered bus shuttles running to and from the Kentucky Exposition Center’s massive parking lots.
+We’ve also got lots of tricks to get to and from Louisville from out of town, avoid taking transit altogether, and a few options for where to stash your car while you’re at the track.

 Here’s is the complete local’s guide to getting to the Kentucky Derby (and safely home again)!